neoforged/.github/primers/1.21.2/index.md

     - `Minecraft`
         - `saveReport` - Saves a crash report to the given file.
         - `triggerResourcePackRecovery` - A function that attempts to save the game when a compilation exception occurs, currently used by shaders when loading.
+    - `Options#highContrastBlockOutline` - When enabled, provides a greater contrast when hovering over a block in range.
     - `ScrollWheelHandler` - A handler for storing information when a mouse wheel is scrolled.
 - `ItemSlotMouseAction` - An interface that defines how the mouse interacts with a slot when hovering over.
 - `net.minecraft.client.gui.components`
+    - `AbstractSelectionList#setSelectedIndex` - Sets the selected entry based on its index.
     - `AbstractWidget#playButtonClickSound` - Plays the button click sound.
     - `DebugScreenOverlay#getProfilerPieChart` - Gets the pie chart profiler renderer.
 - `net.minecraft.client.gui.components.debugchart.AbstractDebugChart#getFullHeight` - Returns the height of the rendered chart.